utahiosmac/site/join.md

 - Your employer
 - Who you might know that's already in the group
 - Any iOS/macOS apps you work on

+If you do not reside in Utah or are not an iOS/Mac developer, we encourage you to find a more appropriate group for your locale and interests.
+For example our [meetings](/meetings) are open to all.